We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 For example, if you lost your job tomorrow you could still pay your bills for a time without going into debt.

 If you think it might be difficult for you to find a comparable job that might take more than 3 months to get, then you should save more in your emergency fund.
 Probably closer to 6 months’ worth.
+You can also check out our Dave Ramsey vs. Robert Kiyosaki: Who Should You Listen To? article if you are interested.

 4. Invest 15% of Household Income into Roth IRA’s and Pre-Tax Retirement Plans